 Types of REITs

-There are five main types of REITs.
-Each REIT is part of a different sector and offers investors different risks and rewards.
-It is important to understand what each type offers to make the best investment for your future.
-The table below outlines the key details about each type of REIT.
+There are five main types of REITs and each REIT is part of a different sector and offers investors different risks and rewards.

 The 5 Types of REITs